Apology Not Accepted

 I sure don't.

-No matter how the election goes, I think one prominent aspect of the Nazi rally starts to give us some clues as to how to fight them—if fighting them is what we intend to do.
+No matter how the election goes, I think one prominent aspect of the Nazi rally gives us some clues as to how to fight them—if fighting them is what we intend to do.

 All over the place, Republicans and journalists scrambled to walk it back and restore balance to the Force.
 When a Democrat makes a gaffe, the thing to do is report on it for several weeks in massive fonts.
 When a Republican makes a gaffe, the thing to do is to find a Democratic gaffe to counter it, and if one can't be procured, to make one up.